akuankka128/takedown-tracker/index.md

 ##### 2021-10-29

-Writing this on a Monday night in November 8, I forgot how I received the [link](https://dilscord.com/TGaw6KJtud8FOv9H), but I contacted the website's domain registration provider, and it was taken down after 2 days, which is alright, considering that the entire website was in Russian and even I had a hard time finding where to report these incidents.
+Writing this on a Monday night on November the 8th, I forgot how I received the [link](https://dilscord.com/TGaw6KJtud8FOv9H), but I contacted the website's domain registration provider, and it was taken down after 2 days, which is alright, considering that the entire website was in Russian and even I had a hard time finding where to report these incidents.
 However, this was still a win in my books.
 Thanks, Tatiana Agafonova!